usbarmory/tamago-example/README.md

 [Ethernet over USB](https://github.com/usbarmory/usbarmory/wiki/Host-communication)
 (ECM protocol, supported on Linux and macOS hosts).

-For the MCIMX6ULL-EVK the first standard Ethernet port is used.
+For the MCIMX6ULL-EVK the second Ethernet port is used.

 The web servers expose the following routes: